 Frustrating Heroine

-I love it when Heroines are healers – it’s a trope that I always find fun and inspiring.
+I love it when Heroines are healers – a trope I always find fun and inspiring.
 However, Luella’s characterization as healer felt off because she felt so indebted to her town for paying for her education that she refused to have her own life… or even imagine that they could survive without her (which, you know, they did before she went to school… or was even born).
 It honestly felt that her saviour attitude towards her village – that only she could help them – was narcissistic.
 If they paid for her to go to healer school years ago, why couldn’t they send someone else now?

 Too Many Plot Holes